lish0918/1MD031-lab-2024/checklist.md

     - [√] Gender (male, female, do not wish to provide as radio buttons)
 - [√] A button to place the order
 - [√] Ensure the website loads when opening http://localhost:5173/

+## 03 CSS

+The style.css file contains:
+- [√] A rule to make the allergy information bold
+- [√] Different text and background color for the two different sections (burger selection and customer information)
+- [√] Change the cursor when hovering over the order button
+- [√] Adds margins to the sections and the order button
+- [√] Add a border to the two sections
+- [√] Create a header that places an image behind the headline
+- [√] Use a grid layout for the burger selection section